Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 - Even when the user message is grammatically incorrect or contains typos, the model is able to understand the intent of the user.
 - Rasa trains NLU and Core models separately, and it saves time.
 If you make a change that has to do with only one of these models, you don't need to retrain the other one.
 - The fact that it is an open-source project gives the programmer high flexibility.
 If you don't like something about Rasa, you are very welcome to improve it.
-- Rasa is entirely written in Python! (already compatible with Python 3.8)
+- Rasa is entirely written in Python and is already compatible with Python 3.8
 - Training data is written in YAML files which are human-readable.

 ### Disadvantages of Rasa

 - Debugging and collaboration can be a nightmare.
 Sometimes the errors are not caught, or the error messages are irrelevant and unhelpful, and you have to guess what actually went wrong.
 - The syntax for YAML files changes from version to version with no backward compatibility.
 - The documentation is incomplete.
 The "Rasa for Beginners" course on Udemy is outdated.
-A lot of "figuring out" must happen before you get anything to work.
+A lot of figuring out must happen before you get anything to work.
 - Machine Learning happens only when Rasa recognizes user messages and predicts bot actions.
 The actual bot messages are hardcoded, not generated (although they can contain variables extracted from user messages or generated with Python code).

 ## Conclusion